-Definition of Impact/Problem Affected Component Potential Impacts Impact Routes Mitigation Measures Protected Areas Historic areas between the well site and the Kızılkilise is aro Additionally, Manastır Valley Archeological Protection Area is around 4 km northwest of the we any historical, cultural, or archaeological assets are in the excavations, according to Article 4 of Protection of Cultural and Natural Heritage Numbe work on the site will be stopped and the rela Directorates will be notified immediately.
-No o allowed to remove or enter the historical monument The activities shall be resumed once the control carried out and the written approvals of the compete have been obtained.
+Definition of Impact/Problem Affected Component Potential Impacts Impact Routes Mitigation Measures Impact Level If people are living nearby, they can be socially affected negatively Sensitive Areas Cultural areas Sensitive Areas Protected Areas Historic areas Deterioration/destruction of unknown sensitive areas Drilling location and surroundings The closest cultural heritage site to the project site is the Kızılkilise 3rd-degree archeological protected site.
+The distance between the well site and the Kızılkilise is around 1.5 km.
+Additionally, Manastır Valley Archeological and Natural Protection Area is around 4 km northwest of the well location.
+If any historical, cultural, or archaeological assets are encountered in the excavations, according to Article 4 of the Law on Protection of Cultural and Natural Heritage Numbered 2863, the work on the site will be stopped and the related Museum Directorates will be notified immediately.
+No one shall be allowed to remove or enter the historical monuments.
+The activities shall be resumed once the controls have been carried out and the written approvals of the competent authorities have been obtained.
 Employees will be trained on this subject.
-Besides, there is no intangible cultural heritage (re been observed in the project area.
-If an intangible cul is encountered measures will be taken to ensure the does not effect these values.
+Besides, there is no intangible cultural heritage (resources) has been observed in the project area.
+If an intangible cultural heritage is encountered measures will be taken to ensure that the project does not effect these values.
+If there is no sensitive area within the working area, In the case of taking mitigation, measures, and working per the nationa and international legislation, the impact level will be at a level of "Insignificance".
 Flora-Fauna Living Creatures Negative impacts on the surrounding ecosystem may occur if mitigation measures are not taken.
-Drilling location and surroundings A Biodiversity Assessment Study (consisting of 1 field studies) was conducted for the project and the this study were used to prepare a Biodiversity Mana to better manage the potential biodiversity impacts of Biodiversity Management Plan will be implemented the Project lifetime.
-Existing roads will be used and no new roads will be unnecessarily.
-To minimize the loss of habitat, as much as possible, space utilization and destruction will be prevented.
-Visual controls will be carried out during the activity animals are encountered, they will either be allowed area safely or will be transported to safer habitats appropriate methods.
-Employees will be trained to be aware of; how to avoid disturbance of the local habitat, and what to do if they come across any protected or species Aesthetics and Landscaping Land Activities related to geothermal drilling can cause visual pollution as it changes the natural environment Drilling location The layout will be designed in line with the general the area.
+Drilling location and surroundings A Biodiversity Assessment Study (consisting of literature and field studies) was conducted for the project and the findings of this study were used to prepare a Biodiversity Management Plan to better manage the potential biodiversity impacts of the project.
+Biodiversity Management Plan will be implemented throughout the Project lifetime.
+Existing roads will be used and no new roads will be constructed unnecessarily.
+To minimize the loss of habitat, as much as possible, unnecessary space utilization and destruction will be prevented.
+Visual controls will be carried out during the activity.
+If any wild animals are encountered, they will either be allowed to leave the area safely or will be transported to safer habitats nearby with appropriate methods.
+Employees will be trained to be aware of; how to avoid disturbance of the local habitat, and what to do if they come across any protected or unprotected species If the mitigation measures are taken per the national and international regulations, the impact level will be "Less Important".
+Aesthetics and Landscaping Land Activities related to geothermal drilling can cause visual pollution as it changes the natural environment Drilling location The layout will be designed in line with the general landscape of the area.
 Good housekeeping will be implemented.
-The location area will be revegetated after the dril Although there are no trees originally, trees will be support the local ecosystem.
-Disposal of waste will be done per the legislation.
+If the mitigation measures are taken portion the national and international regulations, the impact level will be "Less Important".